quentin-meunier/SELA/README.md

 ## Installation

 As a python library, SELA only needs to be cloned to a directory called `sela`, which is the name of the python module it provides.
 The parent directory of `leakage_verif` must be added to the PYTHONPATH environment variable.
 SELA has two expression representations: one using internal SELA expressions, and one using the python z3 front-end (z3py) expressions.
 In order to use those, z3 python module must be installed as well.
 Using z3 expessions provides better results in some cases, as illustrated in the article.
-This can be made by setting the variable `builtinExp' to `False' in the `config.py' file.
+This can be made by setting the variable `builtinExp` to `False` in the `config.py` file.

 ## Usage